mendixlabs/progress-bar/README.md

 ## Usage
 Place the widget in the context of an object that has attributes for value and maximum value.

+Progress percentage is calculated as follows:

+    (value / maximumValue) * 100

+If the maximum value attribute is not set, maximum value defaults to 100.

 ## Issues, suggestions and feature requests
 We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/mendixlabs/progress-bar/issues